There are two words that can brighten the day of college students with bills to pay: quick money.

 Love spending time on the road and meeting new people?
 Perhaps being a rideshare driver is the side hustle for you.

 Night owls and early risers can choose to drive people before they sleep or go to class, making around $9 to $15 per hour.
-Going by these numbers, it’s not unthinkable to make $100 or even $200 a day — especially with surge prices.
+Going by these numbers, it’s not unthinkable to make $100 or even $200 a day — especially with surge pricing.

 9. Take Care Of Other People’s Grocery Shopping